 Pros: This unit is made of stainless steel, making it an attractive appliance.
-And, the waffle iron has a locking latch that allows it to be stored vertically, making it perfect for smaller kitchens.
+And it has seven different browning levels.

 Pros: You get a set of four Belgian waffle plates, and a four-slot pancake plate.
 Both are nonstick and dishwasher-safe, and it’s nice to have twice the bang for the buck.